 5. "Jackson" with June Carter Cash

-Originally written and recorded by Billy Edd Wheeler in 1963, Johnny and June's version won a Grammy for Best Country & Western Performance Duet, Trio or Group in 1968.
-It also hit number two on the country charts.
+Originally written and recorded by Billy Edd Wheeler in 1963, Cash and his bride from the Carter Family's version won a Grammy for Best Country & Western Performance: Duet, Trio or Group in 1968.
+It also hit No. 2 on the country charts.
 It's one of the duo's most enduring popular hits, especially after being covered in the film Walk the Line.

 6. "Girl from the North Country" with Bob Dylan